openedx/edx-documentation/en_us/shared/students/SFD_wiki.rst

 ########################

-Some courses include a wiki, which provides a public forum for both students and course staff to access, share, and collaboratively edit information about the course.
+Some courses include a wiki, which provides a public forum for both students and the course team to access, share, and collaboratively edit information about the course.
 If your course includes a wiki, you access it by selecting the **Wiki** tab at the top of any page.
 (If your course does not include a wiki, this tab is not present.)

-Your course instructor may use the wiki for the following purposes, among
+The instructional team for your course might use the wiki for the following purposes, among others.
-others:

 * Sharing answers to course FAQs and collecting new FAQs.
 * Sharing editable course information, such as download and installation